JamesWoolfenden/t212-mcp/README.md

 For detailed configuration instructions, see the [official MCP documentation](https://modelcontextprotocol.io/quickstart/user).

-## Getting your Trading212 API Key
+## Getting your Trading212 API Credentials

 1. Log into your Trading212 account
 2. Navigate to Settings → API
-3. Generate a new API key
+3. Generate new API credentials
-4. Copy the key and use it in your configuration
+4. Copy both the API Key and Client Secret
+5. Use both values in your configuration (you need both to authenticate)

+### Local Development

+For local development, you can use a `.env` file:

+1. Copy `.env.example` to `.env`
+2. Fill in your actual API credentials
+3. The `.env` file is git-ignored to protect your credentials

 ## Available Tools